 Organizations and employers in New Jersey acknowledge the importance of the counseling field, paying marriage and family therapists (MFT) some of the highest salaries in the country, and reporting a high job growth rate in the years ahead for those working in general counseling positions.
 New Jersey's MFT salaries are ranked within the top five states, citing annual mean salaries of $55,850, according to the U.S. Bureau of Labor Statistics.
 And New Jersey's Department of Labor and Workforce Development projects an annual growth rate of 22.3% for all general counseling jobs for the years 2006 to 2016.

-Counselors working in New Jersey have taken a preventive, holistic approach to treating emotional and social disorders, reflecting recent research that reports the connection between physical well being and emotional health.
-As the country moves toward more prevention practices and programs, the field of counseling will expand along with jobs that promote this holistic approach to living, working, and staying productive.
+Counselors working in New Jersey have taken a preventive, holistic approach to treating emotional and social disorders, reflecting recent research that reports the connection between physical well-being and emotional health.
+As the country moves toward more prevention practices and programs, the field of counseling is likely to continue expanding, creating jobs that promote this approach to living, working, and staying productive.

-A career in counseling brings many rewards, including working with families and individuals holistically.
-It also involves developing critical prevention programs to keep people emotionally healthy and satisfied with both their vocational and personal lives.
-If you desire employment as a counselor, request information from the schools listed below.
+A career in counseling involves working with families and individuals, developing critical prevention programs to keep people emotionally healthy and satisfied with both their vocational and personal lives.
+If you desire employment as a counselor, you can get started on your journey by requesting degree program information from any of the schools listed below.